Trump calls Fauci a "disaster" but says it would be "a bigger bomb to fire him"

 The president also noted that he's holding big rallies, even as COVID-19 continues to ravage the country.

 "People are tired of COVID.
 I have the biggest rallies I've ever had, and we have COVID.
 People are saying, 'Whatever, just leave us alone.'
-They're tired of it," the president said.
+They're tired of it," he said.

-On Monday, the president also predicted he's going to win and seemed to suggest he has greater confidence now than he did two or three weeks ago, which was when he contracted the coronavirus and was subsequently hospitalized.
+On Monday, Mr. Trump also predicted he's going to win reelection and seemed to suggest he has greater confidence now than he did two or three weeks ago, which was when he contracted the coronavirus and was subsequently hospitalized.

 "We're going to win.
 I wouldn't have said that three weeks ago," the president told campaign staff.
 "Three weeks ago, two weeks ago, I don't know, I wouldn't have said it.
 It was tougher for me.
 But when we're leading in Michigan in the early vote, that's unheard of."